 COOKIES: This site uses Google Analytics Cookies for performance monitoring only.
 By using our website you agree that we can place these cookies on your device.

 You can access the JISC Legal Cloud Computing and the Law Toolkit in our Guidance section below.
 The aim of this toolkit is to help you, as an educational professional, to make confident, informed decisions about implementing cloud computing solutions in your institution.
 It's suitable for anyone working in a teaching, research, management or support capacity in UK FE or HE.

-Jisc Legal's Top Tips for managing the use of social media effectively.
+Jisc Legal's Top Tips for managing the legal aspects of social media use effectively.

 This template is to help learning providers consider relevant issues, make decisions (according to their own risk appetite) on how social media use will be implemented and regulated, and to write a social media policy that is fit for their purpose.

 This guidance is designed to help institutions deal with consent management when sharing personal data across and between institutions and external service providers.